To opt out of WSNA – WA dues:

 Sometimes people have a faith-based objection to unions’ expenditures.
 To learn more about some of the major public unions’ expenditures in light of common faith beliefs, click here.

-WSNA collected $10.7 million in dues and fees from its members in the fiscal year 2020, according to reports the union must file with the U.S. Dept. of Labor.
+WSNA collected $10.5 million in dues and fees from its members during fiscal year 2022, according to reports the union must file with the U.S. Dept. of Labor.

 In 2020 alone:

-The union currently holds $10.9 million in cash reserves, $250,000 of which was accumulated just this past year.
+The union currently holds $9.8 million in cash reserves.

 A portion of the dues paid by WSNA members goes to support the American Federation of Teachers.

 AFT collected $212 million from its members in fiscal year 2022.